Borrisson/handloose/README.md

 - development server

 ```

-rails s -p 3001 -b 0.0.0.0
+rails s -b 0.0.0.0

 ```

-The -p flag changes port to 3001 and -b stands for IP binding, it will bind the server to localhost.
+The -b flag stands for IP binding, it will bind the server to localhost.
 This is only needed if using a VM.

-> **_NOTE:_** You can use "rails s -p 3001" simply if not using VM.
+> **_NOTE:_** You can use "rails s" simply if not using VM.

 - test server